Buddy Comfort Bio

 He has long been described as “one of the foremost practitioners of healing music”, by some as “an alchemical balladeer”, and by others as a “cosmic folk artist”.
 It doesn’t seem to matter who is describing him, for they always seem to create a category that belongs to him alone.

-In describing his own music: “Can you remember a time when cares and troubles dropped from you like gentle spring rain? in my music it is my hope that you can experience such a time again.”
+In describing his own music: “Can you remember a time when cares and troubles dropped from you like gentle spring rain?
+Through my music I hope that you can experience such a time again.”
 Musician, composer Julian St. George has described Buddy’s music in this way; “At times it seems his voice washes away everything but the moment in which you experience peace with the Universe and Yourself.”

 Buddy remembers one of his teachers stating, “Music is a positive expression of beauty, and beauty itself is a universal medicine.”